-As an entering student, the Ecology and Evolutionary Biology graduate program will provide a stipend of \$19,125 for 9 months, normally for a period of five years for doctoral students and two years for master's students.
-Including summer salary support (\$6,375) typically provided by the advisor, the total 12 month stipend is \$25,500.
+As an entering student, the Ecology and Evolutionary Biology graduate program will provide a stipend of \$19,875 for 9 months, normally for a period of five years for doctoral students and two years for master's students.
+Including summer salary support (\$6,625) typically provided by the advisor, the total 12 month stipend is \$26,500.
 As a recipient of the program graduate stipend, the Office of Graduate and Postdoctoral Studies provides a full tuition waiver, a value of over \$43,220 per year.
 For students to receive these awards, they must be full-time Rice University Graduate Students (registered for a minimum of 9 credit hours).
-Financial support (program stipend and associated tuition waiver) beyond 2018-2019 will depend upon satisfactory performance and reasonable progress toward one's degree.
+A student's ongoing financial support (program stipend and associated tuition waiver) each year will depend upon satisfactory performance and reasonable progress toward one's degree.